Take a minute to take action!

 HJR0028 - A Proposal for a Constitutional Amendment

-HJR0028 is a proposal add an amendment to the Tennessee State Constitution saying "a person must not be compelled to undergo a medical treatment, even in the case of a declared state of emergency.
+A resolution to propose an amendment to Article I of the Constitution of Tennessee, adding "A person must not be compelled to undergo a medical treatment, even in the case of a declared state of emergency.
 For the purposes of this section, "medical treatment" includes any medical procedure, drug administration, vaccination, or other intervention intended to diagnose, treat, prevent, or mitigate any physical or mental condition."
-The broad nature of this proposed constitutional amendment would make it illegal for
+Among other very negative public health consequences, this amendment could lead to school vaccine requirements being ruled unconstitutional.